vanruc/todoApp/README.md

 ![](doc_img_src/define%20menu.png)

 ### Define Documents
 Skyve uses the term document to indicate the business-focused nature of application objects.
-You can find more detail about Skyve Documents by follow this link https://skyvers.github.io/skyve-dev-guide/documents/
+You can find more detail about Skyve Documents by following this link https://skyvers.github.io/skyve-dev-guide/documents/

 Within the application file structure, each document is assigned a package.
-For example package `Staff` will be assign to `Staff` document, `Project` package will be assign to `Project` document... etc.
+For example package `Staff` will be assigned to the `Staff` document, `Project` package will be assign to the `Project` document... etc.

 The document package includes declarations of actions, reports, views and the associated Bizlet file.
 The Bizlet file contains document-specific behaviours including overrides of default action behaviours and document bean lifecycle events (e.g. newInstance, preSave, etc.).